-Disney World is of interest to us because it represents a model of a new means of consumption, or in other words the settings or structures19 that enable us to consume all sorts of things.
+Disney World (and many other aspects of Disney's world) is of interest to us because it represents a model of a new means of consumption, or in other words the settings or structures23 that enable us to consume all sorts of things.
 As a new means of consumption, Disney World has many continuities with older settings, as do many of the other new means of consumption.
-The predecessors to today's cruise lines were the great ocean liners of the past.
+The predecessors to today's cruise lines were the legendary ocean liners of the past.
 Las Vegas casinos had precursors such as the great casino at Monte Carlo.
-Shopping malls can be traced back to the markets of ancient Greece and Rome.
-At the same time, these new means also exhibit a number of important and demonstrable differences.
+Shopping malls can be traced back to the markets of ancient Greece and Rome and the arcades of 19th-century France.
+At the same time, these new means also exhibit a number of important and demonstrable differences from their predecessors.

-The means of consumption are part of a broader set of phenomena related to goods and services: production, distribution, advertising, 20 marketing, 21 sales, individual taste, 22 style, 23 fashion.
-24 Our concern is with the process leading up to, and perhaps including, an exchange of money (or equivalents such as checks, electronic debits to bank or credit card accounts, and so on) for goods or services between buyers and sellers.25 This is often dealt with under the rubric of shopping,26 but our interests are broader than that and include the consumer's relationship with not only shops and malls but also theme parks, casinos, and cruise lines, and other settings including athletic stadiums, universities, hospitals, and museums, 27 which surprisingly are coming to resemble the more obvious new means of consumption.
-In most cases an exchange occurs;28 people do purchase and receive goods and services.
+The means of consumption are part of a broader set of phenomena related to goods and services: production, distribution, advertising,24 marketing,25 sales, individual taste, 26 style, 27 and fashion.
+28 Our concern is with the process leading up to, and perhaps including, an exchange of money (or equivalents such as checks, electronic debits to bank or credit card accounts, etc.) for goods or services between buyers and sellers.29 This is often dealt with under the rubric of shopping, 30 but our interests are broader than that and include the consumer's relationship with not only shops and malls but also theme parks, casinos, and cruise lines, and other settings including athletic stadiums,31 universities, hospitals, and museums,32 which surprisingly are coming to resemble the more obvious new means of consumption.
+In most cases an exchange occurs; 33 people do purchase and receive goods and services.
 This process may take place instantaneously or over a long period of time and may involve many steps-perception of a want, arousal of a desire by an advertisement, study of available literature (e.g., Consumer Reports), comparison of available options, and ultimately perhaps an actual purchase.
 Of course, the process need not stop there; it is not unusual for people to take things home, find them wanting, return them, and perhaps begin the process anew.

 Many of the new settings have attracted a great deal of attention individually, but little has been said about them collectively.
-I undertake to analyze them not only because of their growing importance and inherent interest, but also because they have played a central role in greatly increasing, and dramatically altering the nature of, consumption.
+I undertake to analyze them not only because of their growing importance and inherent interest but also because they are playing a central role in greatly increasing, and dramatically altering the nature of, consumption.
 Americans, especially, consume very differently and we consume on a larger scale, at least in part because of the new means of consumption.
-Further, these settings are important beyond their role in the consumption process.
+Furthermore, these settings are important beyond their role in the consumption process.
 Many of the settings considered here-for example, McDonald's, Wal-Mart, Disney-have become some of America's, and the world's, most powerful popular icons.
-My net is cast more widely than even Disney's reach to include discount malls, superstores, warehouse stores, Las Vegas casinos (which are increasingly Disneyesque), and so on.
+My net is cast even more widely than the reach of Disney's extensive empire of means of consumption to include discount malls, superstores, warehouse stores, Las Vegas casinos (which are increasingly Disneyesque with their theming and goal of attracting families), and so on.